tslocke/hobocookbook/manual/dryml-guide.markdown

 Can we skip unless?
 You get the picture, right?

-## Repitition, repitition, repitition, repitition, repitition
+## Repetition, repetition, repetition, repetition, repetition

 Some things need to be repeated.
-Some things, like the word 'repitition' in a sub-title, don't.
+Some things, like the word 'repetition' in a sub-title, don't.
 And then they are.
 Life can be like that.
 It doesn't matter.
-For repition DRYML gives us the `<repeat>` tag (from the core tag library) and the `repeat` attribute.
+For repetition DRYML gives us the `<repeat>` tag (from the core tag library) and the `repeat` attribute.

 The tag version: